joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 cerbot certonly
 ```

-When prompted, pick the stand-along server option (2) and enter your domain name.
+When prompted, pick the stand-alone server option (2) and enter your domain name.
 In my case, it's `joost.freesewing.org`.

 When you're all done, get back to the apache site configuration directory.